MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Methods

-The agent (a torque-controlled body with a floating base) starts near the center of a concave heightfield (the ``bowl'') and is rewarded for reaching the rim while staying upright and moving near a target speed.
-Because MJX does not currently support collisions between height fields and ellipsoid geometries, we replaced the rat's ellipsoid foot geoms with boxes for this transfer task.
-The ground is a heightfield \(H\in[0,1]^{N\times N}\) scaled in world coordinates by horizontal scale \(h>0\) (half--width) and vertical scale \(v>0\).
+The agent starts near the center of a concave heightfield (the ``bowl'') and is rewarded for reaching the rim while staying upright, with an optional term for moving near a target speed.
+Because MJX does not support collisions between height fields and ellipsoid geometries, we replaced the rat's ellipsoid foot geoms with boxes for this transfer task with negligible effect on the performance; the recently developed MjWarp backend resolves this issue.
+The ground is a heightfield \(H\in[0,1]^{N\times N}\) scaled in world coordinates by horizontal scale \(h>0\) (half--width) and vertical scale \(v_z>0\).

 \paragraph{World/grid mapping.} Let world planar coordinates be \((x,y)\in[-h,h]^2\).
 Define normalized texture coordinates

 and corresponding grid indices

 The world's ground height is